FugLong/Nano33_PC_Head_Tracker/readme.md

   - Velcro Tape
     - I got some very sticky velcro tape from amazon for like $10.
 It is very helpful when calibrating and when attaching the device to my headset.
   - A small box
-    - This can be a small 3d printed box (I plan to make a 3d printable one soon and will link here), or even the paper box your arduino came in (that's what I used).
+    - This can be a small 3d printed box like [this](https://www.thingiverse.com/thing:6113315) one I made, or even the paper box your arduino came in (that's what I used at first).
     - This is for calibration only, if you have the hands of a surgeon maybe you could go without it but it is very helpful.
   - 3D Printed Holder
     - [This](https://www.thingiverse.com/thing:6111323) is a 3d printed sleeve for the arduino that helps protect it as well as create a perfect spot to attach sticky tape/velcro. (also in the links section)